A Boomerang Classroom product

 A teacher-built workspace

 Built around the rubric.
 Built around the student.
-Built for the way the course actually runs.
+Built for the way the project actually runs.

-An AP Seminar teacher leading a lesson at the front of a classroom.
+A teacher leading a research-project lesson at the front of a classroom.

 From a classroom, not a conference room

-Designed by a 20+ year high school English teacher who has taught AP Seminar since the program’s inception.
+Designed by a 20+ year high school English teacher who runs extended research projects every year.
 Every screen exists because a real cohort of students hit a real wall — and a real teacher had to solve it on a Tuesday morning.

 A teacher conferencing one-on-one with a student over a laptop.